-- The course now runs against the prevailing stream so this will push against the boat hull on the stakeboat with the potential to push it off line (as opposed to previous years where the stream has "pulled" the hull into line once attached). - Please ensure coxswains and rowers are competent in how to attach their boat to a stake boat on flowing water and how to maintain a correct course direction once attached. - We attach Appendix C Stakeboat Hints with advice and information you may find useful.
+- The course runs against the prevailing stream so this will push against the boat hull on the stakeboat with the potential to push it off line - Please ensure coxswains and rowers are competent in how to attach their boat to a stake boat on flowing water and how to maintain a correct course direction once attached. - We attach Appendix C Stakeboat Hints with advice and information you may find useful.